International Education Week

 *Study Abroad Fair and International Showcase* -

-Join us to explore study abroad opportunities, scholarships and funding, and learn about global cultures.
-Meet with representatives from host schools to ask questions and learn more about studying at their school or talk with UNM groups leaders about opportunities for short term faculty led programs.
+Explore study abroad opportunities, scholarships and funding, and global cultures!
+Meet with representatives from Host schools around the world to ask questions and learn more about studying at their school, and talk with UNM group leaders about opportunities for short-term faculty-led programs.

 GEO Sponsored Event